 - Identify the differences between DOT SAP duties and treating clinician roles.

-- Be able to discuss the different D0T agency requirements for the SAP return-to-duty process.
+- Discuss the different D0T agency requirements for the SAP return-to-duty process.

-- Understand and list US DOT drug and alcohol violations and consequences
+- Give the list of US DOT drug and alcohol violations and consequences

-- Be able to identify which DOT Agencies do not allow SAP to return to duty on their own.
+- Identify which DOT Agencies do not allow SAP to return to duty on their own.

-- Be able to explain DOT acceptable resources options to address a client’s violation of education.
+- Explain DOT acceptable resource options to address a client’s violation of education.

 - Discuss the differences in DOT agency regulation and each agency’s return to duty requirements.